Master of Architecture

 Students who have not yet studied architecture should apply to the BEDS program.

 Most transfer students who have completed a four-year pre-professional architecture degree (BAS, BED, BES, BSc[Arch], BArchSci, etc.) at another university will need to complete one or more senior undergraduate courses at Dalhousie in the winter term to be eligible for admission to the MArch program.
-For details, refer to Transfer Architecture Students.
+For details, go to Transfer Architecture Students and view the Transfer Students video.

 MArch admission requires at least four years of university, including architectural studies with a 3.00 grade point average and a B average in design courses.
 The previous architectural studies must include courses that are equivalent to Dalhousie's BEDS courses.
 See the Graduate Application page for admission information.

-Additional information on the Master of Architecture program is available on these pages on the right:
+Additional information on the Master of Architecture program is available on these pages:

 - BEDS & MArch Programs